 We get them as companions but leave them home alone for the best part of the day and when we come home expect them to be calm.
 Dogs are social animals and need company, they are not made to be home alone all day, every day.
 They also need to stretch their legs and run, especially teenage dogs.
 However, they spend most of their days inside, the yard or on the leash.

 We control every move they make, they are told what to eat, when to sleep, where to walk with no choice in any thing that is important to them.

-There are many reasons why we add a dog to our family: they are very cute, we crave company,it is good for our health, the neighbors just got one, we want a running companion, the children have been wanting one forever, to name a few.
-But rarely do we consider what we can give this dog to lead a fulfilled live.
+There are many reasons why we add a dog to our family: they are very cute, we crave company, they are good for our health,the neighbours just got one, we want a running companion, the children have been wanting one forever, to name a few.
+But rarely do we consider what we can give this dog to lead a fulfilling life.

-Dogs are not selfless or altruistic they do whatever works.
-While we can be pretty sure that they do love us, they are not saving others, winning competitions, being great companions, behave at the coffee shop just because they love us but because there is something in it for them.
+Dogs are not selfless or altruistic, they do whatever works.
+While we can be pretty sure that they do love us, they are not saving others, winning competitions, being great companions, or behaving at the coffee shop just because they love us but because there is something in it for them.
 This can be BBQ chicken, cheese, hot dogs, a ball, cuddles or whatever else makes them tick.

-It also means to have realistic expectations, a dog who just spent hours home alone does not want to be calm and cuddle when you get home, most likely he wants to play, run and go out.As in any relationship it goes both ways and a dog is not an accessory!
+It also means that we need to have realistic expectations.
+A dog who just spent hours home alone does not want to be calm and cuddle when you get home, most likely they want to play, run and go out.As in any relationship, it goes both ways and a dog is not an accessory!
 Make sure you have the time for a dog before you get that cute puppy.
 Dogs are great companion but we need to give something back and treat them as real dogs.